-The Alpha250 is a programmable board built around a Zynq 7020 SoC.
-It features a 100 MHz RF front end with dual 14-bit ADC 250 MSPS and dual 16-bit DAC 250 MSPS.
-Analog input to output latency is less than 90 ns.
-The RF ADC and DAC are clocked by a dual PLL, ultra-low jitter clock generator.
-It includes a 4 channel 24-bit ADC and 4 channel 16-bit DAC.
+The ALPHA250 is a programmable board built around a Zynq 7020 SoC.
+It features a 100 MHz RF front end with 14-bit ADCs and 16-bit DACs, at 250 MSPS.
+The RF channels are clocked by a dual PLL, ultra-low jitter clock generator.
+It includes a 4-channel 24-bit ADC and a 4-channel 16-bit DAC.
 The board comes with a comprehensive, open source, FPGA / Linux reference design.

 - 12 V 1.5 A power supply